Temp Mail Logo

 What this tool does

-Free SPF flattening tool -- resolve SPF include chains, fix the 10-lookup PermError, and optimise SPF records for email deliverability
+Free SPF flattening tool: resolve SPF include chains, fix the 10-lookup PermError, and optimise SPF records for email deliverability

 How this SPF record flattener works, what the DNS lookup limit means, and when you need SPF flattening to fix email authentication failures

 This free SPF flattening tool performs a complete recursive resolution of your domain's SPF record, following every include: and redirect= mechanism through all levels of nesting until all IP addresses authorised to send email on your behalf are collected.
-The resolution uses Cloudflare DNS over HTTPS (cloudflare-dns.com/dns-query) as the primary resolver with automatic fallback to Google DNS over HTTPS (dns.google/resolve) -- both are globally distributed, privacy-respecting resolvers that return live DNS data.
+The resolution uses Cloudflare DNS over HTTPS as the primary resolver with automatic fallback to Google DNS over HTTPS.
+Both are globally distributed, privacy-respecting resolvers that return live DNS data.
 The tool resolves up to 6 levels of include chain depth, handles ip4:, ip6:, include:, redirect=, a:, and mx: mechanisms, deduplicates all resolved IPs, and builds the output record using only explicit ip4: and ip6: entries plus your chosen policy qualifier (-all, ~all, or ?all).
 The result is a single-line DNS TXT record that can be directly published as your domain's SPF record, requiring exactly one DNS lookup to evaluate instead of the potentially dozens required by a nested include chain.

 Features and checks